Frequently Asked Questions

 A: The PftP development would provide more, diversified and therefore higher capacity factor wind and solar energy to its participants.
 Even if wind and natural gas prices stayed similar, it would be desirable to displace fossil fuels with additional clean energy if it is economically available.
 Consumers will expect that.

-Natural gas prices are currently low and projected to stay inexpensive.
-But Utility Resource Planning “101” reminds us to keep a diversified energy portfolio, and not put all of our resource eggs in one basket.
+Natural gas prices are currently modest and projected to stay inexpensive.
+But Utility Resource Planning “101” reminds us to keep a diversified energy portfolio and not put all of our resource eggs in one basket.
 What if the current natural gas price forecasts turn out to be wrong?
 An investment in HVDC, renewables, and perhaps energy storage as well is a hedge against increasing natural gas prices and its associated carbon emissions.
 In other words, this project would entail fixed costs based on investment today versus the risk of commodity price increases in the future.

 Q: Has PftP done initial research on the time diversity and long duration storage topics?